-Organization: The Conservation Fund, a Nonprofit Corporation (TCF), Sustainable Conservation Inc. (SCI), and Natural Capital Investment Fund, Inc. (NCIFund) (hereafter collectively referred to as the Fund) are dedicated to protecting land throughout the United States not just for the sake of its environmental value, but also for its value to the economy and the community.
+Nature of Activities: The Conservation Fund, a Nonprofit Corporation (TCF), Sustainable Conservation Inc. (SCI), and Natural Capital Investment Fund, Inc. (NCIFund) (hereafter collectively referred to as the Fund) are dedicated to protecting land throughout the United States (U.S.), not just for the sake of its environmental value, but also for its value to the economy and the community.